 My tenant installed several air conditioners in the unit without my consent and despite signing a lease saying otherwise.
 What are my legal options?

-If the tenant fails to correct the notice (by paying the amount for the service listed on the form), then you may file an L2 application with the Landlord and Tenant Board on or after the 8th day.
+If the tenant fails to correct the situation, then you may file an L2 application with the Landlord and Tenant Board on or after the 8th day.
 The application must be filed within 30 days of the termination date on the N5.
 As a side note, when calculating the termination date for the N5, landlords must treat the day that they serve the notice to the tenant as day zero.

 The forms and instructions are available here on the Board’s website: http://www.sjto.gov.on.ca/ltb/forms/